ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function accepts a LineString object as input and creates and outputs a GEOMETRY object whose subtype is POLYGON.
+This function accepts a LineString object as input and creates and outputs a Polygon object.
 Here, LineString should be in Ring format.

 ##### Return Type